lukka/set-shell-env/README.md

 # [**set-shell-env** action ](https://github.com/marketplace/actions/run-cmake)

-This action exports as GitHub's variables all the shell environment variables.
-After its execution any environment variable is accessible by using `${{ env.<VARIABLENAME> }}`.
+This action exports as GitHub's variables a subset of the shell environment variables (using a regex to include/exclude the whole set).
+You can create new ones in the `with:` section as well in the yml file.
+After its execution any environment variable is accessible by using `${{ env.<VARIABLENAME> }}` or `$VARIABLENAME`.

  ## User Manual
  * [Quickstart](#quickstart)